Motion Sickness during Pregnancy – Reasons and Remedies

+Welcome, expectant mothers!
+Here’s a topic you can relate to – motion sickness during pregnancy.
+Pregnancy is a remarkable journey filled with anticipation and joy, but it can also come with its fair share of challenges.
+Motion sickness or morning sickness, often overlooked, can be a significant discomfort for some pregnant women.
 Morning sickness and nausea are some common pregnancy symptoms and problems.
 However, sometimes you may experience these feelings of nausea and sickness during travelling too.
 If you have been experiencing motion sickness before, then it may get aggravated during pregnancy.
 It is a very commonly faced pregnancy problem.
-Here in the following article, we shall discuss everything that you need to know about motion sickness during pregnancy, its causes and what various remedial measures you can adopt.
+Here in the following article, we shall discuss everything that you need to know about motion sickness and pregnancy, its causes and what various remedial measures you can adopt.

 The feelings of nausea, vomiting, and dizziness that arise when you are travelling are called motion sickness.
-Where some women may experience motion experience only during pregnancy, for others the symptoms may become severe during pregnancy.
-Motion sickness is also known as travel sickness, sea sickness or car sickness etc.
+Where some women may experience motion sickness only during pregnancy, for others the symptoms may become severe during pregnancy.
+Motion sickness is also known as travel sickness, sea sickness or car sickness, etc.

 What Causes Motion Sickness in Pregnancy?